 Structure and Motion

-We investigate fundamental biomechanical questions, for example, considering how movement is controlled and the limits to performance.
-Our research encompasses phenomena occurring at different spatial scales, from individual muscle fibre contractions to group dynamics in herds of animals.
-Temporally, our research is also broad encompassing both rapid mechanistic phenomena and phylogenetic analyses of broad evolutionary lineages.
-By synthesising this knowledge we can hope to gain a more complete understanding of the science behind structure and motion in animals.
-We conduct our research using a diverse range of species: domesticated animals such as cats and dogs, invertebrates, and large mammal including elephants and cheetahs.
-You can find out more about our current research on the Projects page.
+We investigate how animals move and how they interact with their physical environment, including how movement is controlled and the limits to performance.
+Our research covers the scale range from individual muscle fibre contractions to group dynamics in herds of animals.
+We use this knowledge to gain a more complete understanding of how and why animals move as they do.
+We study a diverse range of species: domesticated animals such as cats and dogs, invertebrates, and large mammals including elephants and cheetahs.
+We also research the evolution of locomotion in a range of species.
+You can find out more about our research on the projects page.

 A wide range of science and technology

 Our gait laboratory equipment includes forceplates, electromyography (EMG), and high speed and motion capture camera systems.
 We also have specialised facilities for assessing musculoskeletal function.
-While magnetic resonance imaging (MRI) and X-ray machines are used to investigate evolutionary biomechanics and muscle cell activity, our team often use their technical expertise to pioneer new exciting technologies for the measurement and analysis of movement.
+Magnetic resonance imaging (MRI) and X-ray machines are used to investigate evolutionary biomechanics and muscle cell activity.
+Our team often use their technical expertise to pioneer new exciting technologies for the measurement and analysis of movement.
+This has included the development of wildlife tracking devices that use GPS and a range of movement sensors to measure the position and speed of animals in field conditions.

-The Structure and Motion Laboratory team take part in many engagement and outreach events.
-We have an ongoing programme of public engagement activities and contribute to school science events, public exhibitions, television, and radio programmes.
+Members of the Structure and Motion Laboratory team regularly participate in engagement and outreach events to share our innovative research.
+We have an ongoing programme of public engagement activities and contribute to school science events, public exhibitions, television and radio programmes.